Iranian Jews: Under Ahasuerus (Bible)

-According to the Book of Esther, in the Tanakh, Haman was an Agagite noble and vizier of the empire under Persian King Ahasuerus, generally identified as Xerxes the Great (son of Darius the Great) in the 6th century BC.
-According to the story, Haman and his wife Zeresh instigated a plot to kill all the Jews of ancient Persia.
-The plot was foiled by Queen Esther, the Jewish Queen of Persia.
+According to the Book of Esther in the Hebrew Bible, Haman was an Agagite noble and vizier of the empire under Ahasuerus (אֲחַשְׁוֵרוֹשׁ), who is generally identified as Xerxes I, the son of Darius the Great, emperor of the Achaemenid Empire, in the 6th century BCE.
+According to the story, Haman and his wife Zeresh instigated a plot to kill all the Jews in Persia.
+The plot was foiled by Esther, a Jewish queen consort of Persia.
 As a result, Ahasuerus ordered the hanging of Haman and his ten sons.
 The events of the Book of Esther are celebrated as the holiday of Purim.

 Parthian period (247 BC – 224 AD)

-Jewish sources contain no mention of the Parthian influence; "Parthia" does not appear in the texts.
-The Armenian prince Sanatroces, of the royal house of the Arsacides, is mentioned in the "Small Chronicle" as one of the successors (diadochoi) of Alexander.
-Among other Asiatic princes, the Roman rescript in favor of the Jews reached Arsaces as well (I Macc. xv.
-22); it is not, however, specified which Arsaces.
-Not long after this, the Partho-Babylonian country was trodden by the army of a Jewish prince; the Syrian king, Antiochus Sidetes, marched, in company with Hyrcanus I, against the Parthians; and when the allied armies defeated the Parthians (129 BC) at the Great Zab (Lycus), the king ordered a halt of two days on account of the Jewish Sabbath and Feast of Weeks.
-In 40 BC the Jewish puppet-king, Hyrcanus II, fell into the hands of the Parthians, who, according to their custom, cut off his ears in order to render him unfit for rulership.
-The Jews of Babylonia, it seems, had the intention of founding a high-priesthood for the exiled Hyrcanus, which they would have made quite independent of the Land of Israel.
-But the reverse was to come about: the Judeans received a Babylonian, Ananel by name, as their high priest, which indicates the importance enjoyed by the Jews of Babylonia.
+Jewish sources contain relatively few direct references to the Parthian influence; the name “Parthia" itself rarely appears in the rabbinic texts.
+Nevertheless, Jews lived under Arsacid (Parthian) rule for nearly five centuries, mainly in Babylonia (lower Mesopotamia) and adjacent regions.
+Prince Sanatruk of the Arsacid dynasty of Armenia, is mentioned in the "Small Chronicle" as one of the Diadochoi, or Successors to Alexander the Great.
+A Roman rescript in favour of the Jews reached an Arsaces as well, according to I Maccabees 15:22 (during the rule of Simon Thassi); however, it is not specified which Arsaces.
+Not long afterward, Jewish forces under John Hyrcanus I joined the Selucide kingAntiochus VII Sidetes, emperor of the Seleucid Empire, against the Parthians and invaded this region of Lower Mesopotamia.
+After the allied armies defeated the Parthians (129 BC) at the Great Zab (Lycus), Hyrcanus ordered a two-day halt on account of Shabbat and Shavuot.
+In 40 BC, the Parthians captured the Hasmonean Hyrcanus II and according to their custom, cut off his ears in order to render him unfit for rulership.
+The Jews of Lower Mesopotamia, (Babylonia), considered installing a High Priest for the exiled Hyrcanus, independent of Land of Israel.
+But ultimately a Babylonian Jew, Ananelus (Hananel) was appointed High Priest in Jerusalem, illustrating the importance of the Jews of Lower Mesopotamia community.